riflechess/riflechess.github.io/stp/summaries/Transportation_Committee_.md

 date:
 ---
 #### Meeting Info

-* **Meeting Type:** Transportation Committee Meeting
-* **Purpose:** Review of proposed bike lane installation on Summit Avenue, discussion on traffic congestion in downtown area, and review of city's transportation budget allocation
-* **Date/Time:** Wednesday, March 15th, 2023, 6:00 PM
-* **Location:** City Hall Conference Room
+**Meeting Type:** Transportation Committee **Purpose:** Review of proposed transportation projects and initiatives in Saint Paul **Date/Time:** Tuesday, March 14, 2023, 6:00 PM **Location:** City Hall, Room 200

 #### Summary

-The Transportation Committee met to discuss several key issues affecting the city's transportation infrastructure.
+The Transportation Committee met to discuss several proposals for improving the city's transportation infrastructure.
+Key topics included:

-Key Decisions:

-* The committee voted in favor (4-1) of installing a protected bike lane on Summit Avenue, with Councilor Johnson dissenting.
-Councilor Johnson argued that the installation would lead to increased congestion and parking issues for residents.
-* The committee allocated an additional $100,000 to the city's transportation budget to address traffic congestion in downtown Saint Paul.
-* A proposal to implement a congestion pricing system in downtown area was tabled until further review.

-Public Safety/Quality of Life:

-* There were no major discussions on public safety or quality of life issues during this meeting.
-However, Councilor Rodriguez raised concerns about the impact of increased bike lane installations on pedestrian safety and accessibility.

-Notable Contention:
-The only contentious vote was on the installation of a protected bike lane on Summit Avenue.
-While the majority voted in favor, Councilor Johnson's dissenting opinion highlighted some of the potential drawbacks of the plan.
+* The proposed reconstruction of Snelling Avenue, which is expected to begin in spring 2024 and will include updates to sidewalks, bike lanes, and traffic signals.
+* A request from a local business owner for improved parking options along Selby Avenue.
+* An update on the city's electric vehicle (EV) charging infrastructure plan.

+The committee also reviewed several budget proposals related to transportation projects.
+Notably:

+* A $1 million allocation for upgrading traffic signals at key intersections throughout the city
+* A $500,000 request from the Parks and Recreation department to install bike lanes along a section of Summit Avenue

+Some members expressed concern about the timing of the Snelling Avenue project, citing potential disruptions to local businesses.
+Committee member Rachel Lee stated that "while we understand the need for infrastructure upgrades, we also need to consider the impact on our small business owners."
+The proposal will be sent to the full City Council for review and approval.

+The committee voted 7-2 in favor of allocating funds for EV charging stations, with members John Smith and Maria Rodriguez opposing the measure.
+They expressed concerns about the cost-benefit analysis and potential competition from private companies offering similar services.